zviels/random-quotes/README.md

 ### Additional Features

-Here are some additional features that I implemented for the app, even though I didn't have to.
+Here I will list additional features that I implemented for the app, even though I didn't have to.
 These features may extend the functionality of the app, improve the user experience or beautify the user interface.

+As of this moment I have implemented one additional feature for the app.

 When I tested the project, I noticed that it is quite common to get the same quote twice in a row.
 I fixed that.
 In the current situation, the quotes will start repeating themselves only after each quote has already been displayed on the page once.